Skip to the content

 Potential Historic Significance

 Rocky Hill is one of the earliest African American communities in Clarksburg.
-The Community United Methodist Church (formerly known as the Pleasant View Methodist Episcopal Church and John Wesley Methodist Church) served as an anchor for this area in the late nineteenth century.
-The building functioned as a place of worship and school until the construction of the (now demolished) segregated, one-room, elementary school built in 1890.
+The Community of Faith United Methodist Church (formerly known as the Pleasant View Methodist Episcopal Church and John Wesley Methodist Episcopal Church) served as an anchor for this area in the late nineteenth century.
 Influential members of the church including the Mason, Foreman, and Wims families are buried in the cemetery.
-The church is in the vicinity of two, turn-of-the-twentieth-century, African-American owned houses on Frederick Road (Maurice and Sarah Mason House and Warner and Elizabeth Wims House) and a mid-twentieth century subdivision developed by F. Wilson Wims.
-He was an important individual in Clarksburg and Montgomery County.
-Wims offered African Americans the opportunity to purchase single-family homes in a planned subdivision prior to the enactment of the Fair Housing Act in 1968.
+The church is in the vicinity of two, turn-of-the-twentieth-century, African American-owned houses on Frederick Road (Maurice and Sarah Mason House and Warner and Elizabeth Wims House) and a mid-twentieth century subdivision developed by F. Wilson and Sarah Wims.

 Evaluation Process and Upcoming Meetings